Ceici92/CeciliasPortofolio/content/portfolio/Arteria.md

 To modify or create widgets on the platform, I had to understand the code of the existing ones, and to strengthen my skills in html, css and javascript, to create new ones.

-For example, I created the following widgets to diverdify visually the jauge that were represented, and to display new values: the baterie of a sensor and the name of the owner of the site.
+For example, I created the following widgets to diversify visually the gauges that were represented, and to display new values: the battery of a sensor and the name of the owner of the site.

 ![Prototypes](https://ceici92.github.io/CeciliasPortofolio/img/Arteria/Widgets/Widgets.JPG)